anzhela-iondem/websocket_moon_ra_dec/README.md

-# websocket_server_v2
+# Moon coordinates on Websocket
 ## Summary
-This program creates a publicly available websocket server that sends to connected clients, particularly to "WebSocket Test Client" extension, the right ascension (RA) and the declination (DEC) of the Moon every 10 seconds.
+This program creates a publicly available websocket server that sends to connected clients, particularly to "WebSocket Test Client" extension, the right ascension (RA), and the declination (DEC) of the Moon every 10 seconds.

 ### Required packages
 websockets (pip install websockets)\